sprintersb/atest/README.md

 Speed of Simulation
 ===================

-The main incentive behind avrtest is speed of execution.
-For avrtest compiled with a reasonably optimizing compiler (like with `gcc -O3`), the speed of a simulated program is around
+The main incentive behind AVRtest is speed of execution.
+For AVRtest compiled with a reasonably optimizing compiler (like with `gcc -O3`), the speed of a simulated program is around